Rhode Island Bill Would Impose Fee For Accessing Online Porn - Slashdot

 we tax guns to pay for the health care of people injured by them!

 What if the porngirl is 16 but it's before curfew?
-(Score:4, Interesting)
+(Score:5, Interesting)

 Pretty sure Rhode Island still has that law that it's ok for a stripper to be as young as 16...as long as she's home before curfew.